Optimizing Qwik Resumability for Large Datasets

 - Take a snapshot immediately after

-(string)and(array)objects. - Identify detached DOM trees or duplicated object graphs.
-If the heap shows >150MB for a single dataset, serialization is duplicating references instead of sharing them.
+(string)and(array). - If the heap shows >150MB for a dataset that serializes to less than 20MB of raw JSON, the Qwik serializer is traversing and duplicating nested references instead of sharing them.

 Step 3: Validate q:version Consistency

-Optimization Step 1: QRL-Gated Data Fetching & Lazy Serialization
+Optimization Step 1: QRL-Gated Data Fetching with useResource$

 import { component$, useResource$, Resource } from '@builder.io/qwik';